mtlynch/mtlynch.io/_posts/2017-05-07-building-a-vm-homelab.md

 [![Rosewill Micro ATX SRM-01](//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00ZPWOA6I&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=mtlynch-20){: .align-right}](https://www.amazon.com/gp/product/B00ZPWOA6I/ref=as_li_ss_il?ie=UTF8&psc=1&linkCode=li3&tag=mtlynch-20&linkId=341a186e437bfbe9700d3298042dc564)

 For the case, I was primarily looking for something very small.
-I plan to tuck the server away out of sight, so it didn't need to be anything pretty or have fancy aesthetics.
+I plan to tuck the server out of sight, so it didn't need to be pretty or have fancy aesthetics.
 The [Rosewill Micro ATX SRM-01](http://amzn.to/2oYTvP6) is a nice, small, inexpensive, and functional.

 ## Graphics

 I'm mainly going to run this system headless and just manage it over SSH/Ansible, but I need a display occasionally (e.g. during initial install or when I accidentally break the network configuration).
 I initially *thought* I could use the motherboard's integrated graphics support, but I could not (see the [parts review](#review-motherboard) below).

-Because my requirements for the GPU were so flexible, I just wanted something inexpensive and positively reviewed, so I chose the [EVGA GeForce 8400 GS](http://amzn.to/2qmwmHO).
+Because my requirements for the GPU were flexible, I just wanted something inexpensive and positively reviewed, so I chose the [EVGA GeForce 8400 GS](http://amzn.to/2qmwmHO).

 It didn't make sense to buy a dedicated monitor for this system because 99.99% of the time, I'd be managing it headless.
 The remaining .01% of the time, I can just crawl under my desk and move my main monitor's HDMI cable from my primary desktop to my VM server.

 ## Network Adapter

 I planned to just use the motherboard's onboard 1 Gbps NIC because I only have a 1 Gbps network.
 It did work out of the box with Ubuntu 16.04, but I soon noticed that my network speeds were limited to about 10 Mbps.
 After a bit of research, I discovered that Ubuntu 16.04 does not include the correct drivers, so I had to add a separate `apt-get` repo to install the `r8168-dkms` package.
-I did this, but on reboot, Ubuntu would completely fail to detect the NIC...
+I did this, but on reboot, Ubuntu would fail to detect the NIC...

-At this point, I got tired of tinkering with the onboard NIC and just bought a PCI NIC that I'd read was supported out of the box on Ubuntu: [Broadcom BCM5751 Netxtreme](http://amzn.to/2pxVLjH).
+At this point, I was tired of tinkering with the onboard NIC and just bought a PCI NIC that I'd read was supported out of the box on Ubuntu: [Broadcom BCM5751 Netxtreme](http://amzn.to/2pxVLjH).
 It got 1 Gbps speeds with zero tinkering, so for $23, I decided it wasn't worth the time to keep trying to investigate the problems with the onboard NIC.

 Also of note: the onboard NIC was *not* compatible with ESXi 6.5, but the Broadcom NIC *was* compatible.